mdpletcher/SLR_random_forest_pletcher/README.md

 ## Acknowledgments
 * The research done to develop this model would not have been possible without Alta Ski Area and the hard work of Alta's ski patrol.
 We also acknowledge [scikit-learn](https://doi.org/10.48550/arXiv.1201.0490) and the availability of the ERA5 reanalysis for algorithm testing and development.

 Questions?
-Email me at michael.pletcher@utah.ed
+Email me at michael.pletcher@utah.edu